GIScience/climate-action-hiwalk/resources/components/categorise_paths/surface_caption.md

-What is the surface of the walkable paths made of?
-This map classifies the paths on the basis of the most common surface types tagged in OpenStreetMap.
-Paved surface types are in general preferred over unpaved surfaces, with exceptions like cobblestone, which are not good for wheelchairs or strollers.
-A detailed explanation of the individual surface types can be found in the description below.
+What is the surface of my path made of?